frederic-perez/AmE-dictionary/data/dictionary.md

 __prophesy__ _v_ (prophesied)
 __prophylaxis__ _n_ :two::hammer:
 __propinquity__ _n_ The property of being close together. _Syn_ proximity _She loved Emma Jane, but it was a friendship born of propinquity and circumstance, not of true affinity._
-__propitiate__ _v_ :pencil2::two::hammer: /proh-PISH-ee-ayt/
+__propitiate__ _v_ :astonished::pencil2::three::hammer: /proh-PISH-ee-ayt/ To conciliate (an offended power). _Syn_ appease _After his grave sin, he tried to propitiate the gods with a sacrifice._
 __proponent__ _n_ :two::hammer:
 __propped up__ _v_
 __propped__ _v_ :two::hammer:
 __propriety__
 __props__ _pl n_ _slang_ :three::dart: Due respect; proper recognition.
 Often used in expressions of gratitude: _Props to my friends for helping me out.
 I’d like to give props to my manager._ _Barton got props from his quarterback in his second career start._ _Martin gets props for merely staying on his bike ib this year’s Tour de France._
 __proptosis__ _n_
-__prosaic__ _adj_ :two: /proh-ZAY-ik/ Prosaic is a synonym of dull, unimaginative, everyday, or ordinary, but its original meaning is “characteristic of prose as distinguished from poetry.” _Retirement can lead to a prosaic lifestyle unless you will yourself to seek adventure._
+__prosaic__ _adj_ :three: /proh-ZAY-ik/ Prosaic is a synonym of dull, unimaginative, everyday, or ordinary, but its original meaning is “characteristic of prose as distinguished from poetry.”
+Straightforward; not fanciful or imaginative. _Syn_ matter-of-fact _Retirement can lead to a prosaic lifestyle unless you will yourself to seek adventure._
 __prosecute__ _v_ _People liked news of another war successfully prosecuted._
 __prosecutor__ _n_
 __proselytism__ _n_ :astonished: